madeny/lhttps/README.md

 ---

-Just clone this repository by run this command: `git clone git@github.com:madeny/lhttps.git` from terminal
+Just clone this repository by run this command:

-And cd in lhttps direcotry
+`git clone git@github.com:madeny/lhttps.git`
+from terminal and do the following:

+* `cd lhttps`
+* `composer install` make sure "dom" and "mbstring" extensions ara installed!
-* Then run : `php lh create domain.com`
+* `php lh create domain.com`
-* If you wish to add your rootCA.pem to your Mac OS trusted certificate.
+If you wish to add your rootCA.pem to your Mac OS trusted certificate.
 Use the a flag `--a` right after domain.com

 Your `domain.com.ssl.key` and `domain.com.ssl.crt` will be in `cert/live` directory